lkcozy/code-notes/notes/programming/graphql.md

 ### Tutorials

 - [9 Ways To Secure your GraphQL API — GraphQL Security Checklist](https://www.apollographql.com/blog/graphql/security/9-ways-to-secure-your-graphql-api-security-checklist/)

+-[Performance Monitoring in GraphQL](https://blog.sentry.io/2021/08/31/guest-post-performance-monitoring-in-graphql): use the Sentry transaction for each graphql request.

 - [Using Subscriptions with Your Federated Data Graph](https://www.apollographql.com/blog/backend/federation/using-subscriptions-with-your-federated-data-graph/)